isfaidaznam/loan-repayment-prediction/README.md

    - 1 nodes
    - sigmoid activation

+The Model Architecture of this Artificial Neural Network (ANN) consists of four dense layers, with the first two layers having 32 and 33 nodes, respectively, using the ReLU activation function to introduce non-linearity.
+The third layer also has 33 nodes, but uses the sigmoid activation function, which is often used for binary classification problems.
+The final layer has a single node with sigmoid activation.
+A single output node is decided because the model is designed to predict only `repay_fail`.

+A variations of combinations of layer configurations was tested.
+The above configurations seems to have the best results so far.

 #### 4.1.2 Training Parameter

 - number of epoch = 10
 - optimizer  = adam optimizer
 - loss function = mean absolute error

+The training parameters for this Artificial Neural Network (ANN) model are set to run for 10 epochs, utilizing the Adam optimizer to update model weights.
+The mean absolute error (MAE) is used as the loss function, which measures the average difference between predicted and actual values.
+These settings aim to optimize the model's performance and minimize the error in its predictions.

 #### 4.1.3 Training Curve